Tanzania: Official and widely spoken languages

 Education and Media: Language in Modern Tanzania

 In modern Tanzania, the shift in language use within education and media has sparked significant cultural and societal changes.
-Over recent decades, the transition from native languages to dominant tongues like Swahili and English has reshaped how communities communicate and identify themselves21.
+Over recent decades, the transition from native languages to dominant tongues like Swahili and English has reshaped how communities communicate and identify themselves.

 language tanzania